Basis for Findings

 Sanctions serve an important role in shaping a safe and positive community, while also holding a student accountable for their violations.
 Through the sanctions process, a sanctioning body (i.e. a Hearing Officer, Conduct Board, Resolution Panel, Assistant Dean for Campus Life or designee, or Sexual Misconduct Sanctions Panel) identifies and implements measures intended to stop, redress, and prevent future violations of the College’s Community Standards.
 Sanctions are designed to restore safe and positive environments, deter repeat violations, assist those impacted by the misconduct, reaffirm community expectations, and provide educational and reflective opportunities for students.
 A description of many of the College’s sanctions can be found in the Sanction Definitions.

-The list of sanctions listed in the Sanction Definitions is not intended to be an exhaustive list, but provide a guide of the sanctions that a sanctioning body may assign any student or student organization that has been found responsible for a violation(s) of the College’s Community Standards.
+The list of sanctions listed in the Sanction Definitions is not intended to be an exhaustive list, but provide a guide of the sanctions that a sanctioning body may assign any student or student organization that has been found responsible for a violation(s) of the College’s policies.
 Sanctions can be combined based on the nature and gravity of the violations for which a student is found responsible.
-Sanctions assigned by the College are additive and cumulative, thus, future violations of the College’s Community Standards can result in more significant sanctions.
+Sanctions assigned by the College are additive and cumulative, thus, future violations of the College’s policies can result in more significant sanctions.
 The sanctioning body will review and take into account a student’s disciplinary history when identifying sanctions.

 When a sanction is assigned a student, it is the responsibility of the student to comply with the sanction(s) and/or complete the sanction(s) by the date assigned.
 Students that fail to abide by the sanction(s) and/or complete the sanction(s) as assigned are subject to additional disciplinary action that will include, but is not limited to, a hold on one’s College account and/or monetary fees.